thatsOven/SynthScript/README.md

 ```
 Wave(amplitude, static)
 ```
-- `amplitude`: the waveform's amplitude;
+- `amplitude`: the waveform's amplitude.
+Default is 512;
 - `static`

 Available waveforms are:
 - `Square(amplitude, duty, static)`
 	- `duty`: the square wave's duty cycle.
 Can be either a float or another waveform or `Instrument`.
 Default is 0.5.
 - `Sawtooth(amplitude, width, static)`
 	- `width`: width of the rising ramp as a proportion of the total cycle of the sawtooth wave.
+Default is 1.
 - `Noise(amplitude, static)`
 ## Effects
 ### Post processing effects
 - `Envelope(attack, decay, sustain, static)`
 	- `attack`: sets the time it takes for the signal to rise from an amplitude of 0 to full amplitude.
 Default is 0.
 	- `decay`: sets the time it takes for the signal to fall from full amplitude to the sustain level.
+Default is 0.
 	- `sustain`: sets the amplitude of the wave for the time the key is held.
+Default is 1.
 ### Pre processing effects
 - `Vibrato(osc, amount, static)`
 	- `osc`: sets the rate at which the frequency oscillates.
 Default is 0.25.
 	- `amount`: sets the amount of variation of frequency.
 Default is 1.
 - `FreqSweep(toFreq, time)`
 	- `toFreq`: the destination frequency.
+Default is 440.
-	- `time`: the amount of time in which the wave's frequency should reach the destination frequency.
+	- `time`: the amount of time (in milliseconds) in which the wave's frequency should reach the destination frequency.
+Default is 1.
 # The language and the Python API
 NOTE: The compiler will ignore any tabs or newlines.
 Spaces however make a difference in syntax, unless they're inside brackets.
 ## Statements